ipitio/closure/README.md

 Set a node up in two or three steps:

 1. Move this directory to the target in any way you like.
 If you install the `deb` package provided in [Releases](https://github.com/ipitio/closure/releases), the directory will be `/opt/closure`.
-2. Modify the files above and, if you didn't install the package, spin everything up by running `sudo bash kickstart.sh` from the directory.
+2. Modify the files above and, if you didn't install the package, spin everything up either by running `sudo bash kickstart.sh` from the directory or by moving `rc.local` to `/etc` and making it executable.
 Otherwise, just reboot.
 3. On a Hub or HaaS, add a Spoke or SaaH peer.
 To finish adding the SaaH peer to a HaaS, run `add.sh` (as described below) for it, after Step 3, with `-a` to correctly set the peer's AllowedIPs.
 Then add an `SERVER_ALLOWEDIPS_PEER_[SaaH]=` environment variable -- using the peer's name sans the brackets -- for the wireguard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` minus the peer's IP and run `sudo bash restart.sh`.
 This [AllowedIPs Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator) is pretty nifty.

 Set a Hub or HaaS up first, so you can generate the necessary peer configuration for a Spoke or SaaH, then drop it in the Spoke's or SaaH's `wireguard/config/wg_confs` directory after its Step 1.